mattbell87/matts-php-framework/README.md

 ## Using XML Files

 Matt's PHP Framework uses XML files to contain your page content.
+The framework takes the skin file and combines it with an XML file to produce the entire page.

-### Example XML File
+### Your first XML file

 This is an example of what your index page could look like